sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 Some people may have already done the home work of starting to make their own directory structure (e.g. folders for papers, writing, etc.).
 We are now though, going to explore in more detail the possible systems and structures to setup.

 ---
-## Folder Structure
+## Folder Structure (move to: [[02_Interface]])

-The files tab on the left, is basically the file system (vault) that these notes are held in, within that you can structure it however you want.
+The files tab on the left, is basically the file system (vault) that notes are held in, within that you can structure it however you want.
+### Functional Folders:
+Some functions within Obsidian need to save and source things to and from allocated folders.
+- Templates
+- Daily Notes

+### Recommended Folders:

 This comes with the needs of your practice and so is highly different, but when setting up try to think out and imagine what your needs are?
 What sort of Folder system makes things clear, adaptable and maintainable?

 >[!Oh!]
 >As you get going the structure will change as you learn what works, but do put effort in at the beginning to think through what your needs are.
 This is because big changes can take a bit of work after you have lots of notes.

 ---
 ### Recommended Folders

 #### Tosort